linkunfa/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm750/README.md

     * For Windows, use tool like **Win32DiskImager.exe** to generate the image file.

-2. Connect an ethernet cable between your workstation and **J12 header** of Poleg EVB.
-Then, power up the Poleg EVB and configure IP address.
+2. Connect an ethernet cable between your workstation and **J12 header** of NPCM750 EVB.
+Then, power up the NPCM750 EVB and configure IP address.

 3. Enable Virtual Media:

     * Through OpenBMC WebUI
-        * Launch a browser and enter URL `https://<Poleg_EVB_IP>`, then navigate to the `VM` page.
+        * Launch a browser and enter URL `https://<NPCM750_EVB_IP>`, then navigate to the `VM` page.
         * Click `Add File` to add image file, then click `Start` to start VM network service.
 You will see a new USB device on HOST OS.

     * Through VM standalone application